-Risk of Myocardial Ischemia and/or Infarction, Other Adverse Cardiac Events, Other Vasospasm-related Events, and Cerebrovascular Events
+Risk of Myocardial Ischemia and/or Infarction, Prinzmetal's Angina, Other Vasospasm-Related Events, Arrhythmias and Cerebrovascular Events

-Inform patients that Sumavel DosePro may cause serious cardiovascular side effects such as myocardial infarction or stroke, which may result in hospitalization and even death.
-Although serious cardiovascular events can occur without warning symptoms, patients should be alert for the signs and symptoms of chest pain, shortness of breath, weakness, slurring of speech, and should ask for medical advice when observing any indicative sign or symptoms.
-Apprise patients of the importance of this follow-up. [see WARNINGS AND PRECAUTIONS]
+Inform patients that Sumavel DosePro may cause serious cardiovascular side effects such as myocardial infarction or stroke.
+Although serious cardiovascular events can occur without warning symptoms, patients should be alert for the signs and symptoms of chest pain, shortness of breath, irregular heartbeat, significant rise in blood pressure, weakness, and slurring of speech and should ask for medical advice when observing any indicative sign or symptoms.
+Patients should be apprised of the importance of this follow-up [see WARNINGS AND PRECAUTIONS]

-Caution patients about the risk of serotonin syndrome with the use of Sumavel DosePro or other triptans, particularly during combined use with selective serotonin reuptake inhibitors (SSRIs) or serotonin norepinephrine reuptake inhibitors (SNRIs).
-[See WARNINGS AND PRECAUTIONS]
+Patients should be cautioned about the risk of serotonin syndrome with the use of Sumavel DosePro or other triptans, particularly during combined use with SSRIs, SNRIs, TCAs, and MAO inhibitors [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].

 Importance of Training